I'm having paper feed problems. What should I do?

 - If multiple pages feed at once, remove the paper, fan the edges to separate the sheets, and reload it.

 - Do not load more than the recommended number of sheets.
-For plain paper, do not load paper above the arrow mark on the edge guides.

 - Make sure your paper meets the specifications for your product.

 - If paper dust builds up on the rollers, they may lose traction and become unable to feed paper properly.
 Clean the paper guide.